 The Benefits of a Breast Lift

 A breast lift is a cosmetic procedure, but the benefits can also be psychological as well.
-Women often experience a massive boost in confidence and self-esteem after the procedure, feeling younger and more vibrant.
+Women sometimes express feeling younger and more vibrant after breast lift surgery.
 The lift and shape of the breasts after a breast lift typically makes clothes fit better, making women feel more comfortable out in public.
 The breasts will be positioned higher on the chest, have enhanced firmness, and look more perky and well-contoured.
 Many moms decide to undergo this procedure as part of a “Mommy Makeover” after they are done having children, since pregnancy and breastfeeding can often cause early sagging of the breast tissue.
 The results of a breast lift are long-lasting as long as a stable weight is maintained and there are no further pregnancies.
 However, the breasts will continue to age slowly over time.

 For many women, sagging breast tissue isn’t the only concern they have about their breasts.
 Some are also concerned with the size as well—either the breasts are too small for their satisfaction, or are too large and cause problems like back pain.
 A breast lift is easily combined with either breast augmentation or breast reduction for comprehensive results.
 Performing both procedures at once means only one surgery and one recovery period, plus cohesive and comprehensive results patients love.
 When a breast lift is combined with implants, the procedure is known as BAM (Breast Augmentation with Mastopexy), while a breast lift and reduction is known as a mammoplasty and mastopexy.

 Are You a Good Candidate?